jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - Are customers robbing your store?
 You will not be a disloyal Progressive for pressing charges.
 - Is a bad supply chain increasing your costs?
 You will not be a disloyal Progressive or Conservative for wanting a robust local supply chain.

 You will not be disloyal, because you are not Conservative or Progressive.
-You're a lifeform looking for resources, it's not your job to judge which techniques and tools you should be loyal to.
+You're a lifeform looking for resources, it's not your job to judge good and bad techniques and tools based on ideology.
 It's your job to solve your daily pains.
 And if any stepmother insults, bullies, threatens, or attacks your choice, let them innovate a better one.

 Now, what tools do you need to solve your problems?

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you've been sold a single ideology and are at least partially stuck inside an echo chamber.

 You should use mixed-ideological politics to choose any tool.
-Not only because evolution has proven so succesful in modern medicine and mixed-martial arts, but because selecting any adaptation is your path to the future.
+Not only because evolution has proven so succesful in modern medicine and mixed-martial arts, but because selecting the best adaptation is your path to the future.
 Because evolution has no limits, respects no man-made rules, and is the only way to earn your spot on Earth.

 ## There is No Lion King